hth313/OS4/doc/semimerged.rst

 .. image:: _static/lcd-less-than-program-5.*

-If we now back stop to the previous line we can see the decorated function.
+If we now back step to the previous line we can see the fully decorated function.
 In this case it is somewhat too long for the display making the line number scroll off the display: